 It’s always a good time to take a step back and review your professional career and identify important contributions you have made.
 You may be pleasantly surprised when you are honest with yourself.
 Many of us are too humble.

 I have had so many clients say to me, “Well, I was just doing my job.”
-Some people do their job exceptionally well.
-Does this mean you too?
+Some people do their job exceptionally well and need to accept and own that fact.
+Do you?

 · They make you feel great about yourself